by Jason Wasserman MD PhD FRCPC

 The brown tumour cells in this nasopharyngeal carcinoma are positive for EBER.

 Lymph nodes are small immune organs found throughout the body.
-Cancer cells can spread from a tumour to lymph nodes through small vessels called lymphatics.
+Cancer cells can spread from a tumour to lymph nodes through small lymphatic vessels.
 For this reason, lymph nodes are commonly removed and examined under a microscope to look for cancer cells.
 The movement of cancer cells from the tumour to another part of the body such as a lymph node is called a metastasis.

 Cancer cells typically spread first to lymph nodes close to the tumour although lymph nodes far away from the tumour can also be involved.
 For this reason, the first lymph nodes removed are usually close to the tumour.
-Lymph nodes further away from the tumour are only typically removed if they are enlarged and there a high clinical suspicion that there may be cancer cells in the lymph node.
+Lymph nodes further away from the tumour are only typically removed if they are enlarged and there is a high clinical suspicion that there may be cancer cells in the lymph node.

 If any lymph nodes were removed from your body, they will be examined under the microscope by a pathologist and the results of this examination will be described in your report.
-Most reports will include the total number of lymph nodes examined, where in the body the lymph nodes were found, and the number (if any) that contain cancer cells.
-If cancer cells were seen in a lymph node, the size of the largest group of cancer cells (often described as “focus” or “deposit”) will also be included.
+“Positive” means that cancer cells were found in the lymph node.
+“Negative” means that no cancer cells were found.
+If cancer cells are found in a lymph node, the size of the largest group of cancer cells (often described as “focus” or “deposit”) may also be included in your report.
+Extranodal extension means that the tumour cells have broken through the capsule on the outside of the lymph node and have spread into the surrounding tissue.

 The examination of lymph nodes is important for two reasons.
 First, this information is used to determine the pathologic nodal stage (pN).
 Second, finding cancer cells in a lymph node increases the risk that cancer cells will be found in other parts of the body in the future.
 As a result, your doctor will use this information when deciding if additional treatment such as chemotherapy, radiation therapy, or immunotherapy is required.